andrewjahn/AndysBrainBook/docs/E-Prime/E-Prime_ShortCourse/EP_11_fMRI_Experiment.rst

 Jitter
 ^^^^^^

 Another feature of many fMRI experiments is "Jitter", or variable duration between trials.
 Adding jitter to experiments with conditions that are relatively close to each other (e.g., less than 10-15 seconds apart) allows the independent estimation of the hemodynamic response to each condition.
 We can add this by creating a nested List object called JitterList.
-This is created through the Nested attribute in a List, and Lists can be nested recursively (e.g., nested Lists can contain nested Lists, with no theoretical upper limit).
+This is created through the Nested attribute in a List, and Lists can be nested recursively (e.g., nested Lists can contain nested Lists, with no upper limit).

 .. figure:: 11_Jitter.png